Ascaris: Morphology and anatomy

 The body is long, cylindrical, and fusiform (pointed at both the ends).
 The body wall is composed of cuticle, epidermis and musculature.
 There is a pseudocoelom.
 The digestive tract is complete with prominent muscular pharynx.
 Respiration is by simple diffusion across body wall.
 The nervous system consists of a nerve ring and many longitudinal nerve cord.
-They are dioecious and have separate reproductive systems consisting of thread like gonads and genital ducts that open outside by apertures.
+The animals are dioecious and have distinct reproductive systems, which comprise threadlike gonads and genital canals that have openings externally.
 Fertilization is internal and development is mostly indirect.
 Sexual dimorphism is well marked.
 Externally, males are much shorter than females and males also have a curved posterior end, unlike females.
 Internally, in males, all the digestive, reproductive systems open in a common chamber- cloaca whereas in females, there is a separate anus for digestive tract and female genital pore for female reproductive system.

 Defense mechanism

 As part of the parasite defense strategy, Ascaris roundworms secrete a series of inhibitors to target digestive and immune-related host proteases, which include pepsin, trypsin, chymotrypsin/elastase, cathepsins, and metallocarboxypeptidases (MCPs).

 Ascaris species inhibit MCPs by releasing an enzyme known as Ascaris carboxypeptidase inhibitor (ACI).
 This enzyme binds to the active site of MCP and blocks the cleavage of its own proteins by the host MCP.
 Similarly, they inhibit trypsin by releasing the protein Ascaris Trypsin Inhibitor (pdb 1ATA).